 As noted in Section III.d.ii, excerpt for the Tribal lands, there are no census tracts within DCE's service area that CalEPA has designated as disadvantaged communities under SB 535.
 However, there are 12 census tracts that at least partially overlap with areas considered low income under AB 1550.
 In order to increase its outreach to residents of those low-income communities, DCE's Board recently named to DCE's Community Advisory Committee (CAC) two members from those communities in Palm Springs, one of whom is Hispanic.
-The CAC members are regularly kept informed of DCE's efforts to procure renewable resources and reduce GHG emissions in its service area through DCE's Board and the CAC.
+The CAC members are regularly kept informed of DCE's efforts to procure renewable resources and reduce GHG emissions in its service area through DCE's Carbon Free product, and they have an opportunity to provide their feedback at meetings of DCE's Board and the CAC.
 DCE's Board considers input from the CAC and other community members in its decision-making.
 Because DCE's direct procurement efforts since its launch in 2020 has been for renewable resources, DCE does not have specific metrics to prioritize the minimization of criteria air pollution in disadvantaged communities.